jsinger67/parol/book/src/AstGeneration.md

 imported from the `parol_runtime`crate.
 This text is then parsed into an `u32` type and finally wrapped into a `Number`type which is a *newtype* for `u32`.

-By implementing some `From` or `TryFrom` traits for your user type you can integrate them easily into the parse process.
+By implementing `TryFrom` traits for your user type you can integrate them easily into the parse process.

 There exist some examples that can help to become familiar with this concept.
 Maybe you would like to have a look at my rudimentary